Month 2, Day 6, Saturday 12:00 p.m.

 Sebastien’s eyes widened as she understood what was going on.
 “I have an idea!” she said.
-After explaining, the three of them drew a scattering of gust spell arrays into the ground around the gremian’s tree, making sure to dig past the layer of snow and into the ground.
+After explaining, the three of them drew a scattering of gust spell arrays around the gremian’s tree, making sure to dig past the layer of snow and into the ground.

 Sebastien activated her gust spell, throwing snow and a rush of air straight upward.
-It caught the wings of the gremian’s makeshift glider and lifted, and the little creature screeched in ear-piercing excitement at it flew.
+It caught the wings of the gremian’s makeshift glider, and the little creature screeched in ear-piercing excitement as it began to fly.

 This lasted for about fifteen seconds until it hit a tree and tumbled to the ground, dazed, but despite Waverly’s worry, the gremian seemed unharmed, and immediately scrambled back to its nest.

 Sebastien laughed aloud the second time it jumped into flight, as Waverly and Brinn activated their own gust spells, trying to keep the little creature aloft.
 They played at this until one of the glider’s wings broke in a particularly nasty crash.

 The gremian keened over it as if it had lost a family member or one of its own limbs, enough emotion in its scratchy, high-pitched wails that Sebastien felt genuine sympathy for it.
 She approached it slowly and, explaining her intentions in a soothing tone, though she wasn’t sure it could understand, reached for the miniature glider.